 What I Recommend: The TP-Link wifi 6 AX1500 Smart wifi Router (also called the Archer AX10) delivers all the mainstream features you want out of a home or small office network while preparing you for the latest wifi Standard at around $70.

-I recently moved into a new office and need to purchase a wifi router.
-While my home network uses Google’s wifi Mesh routers, I didn’t want to shell out hundreds of dollars getting a wifi network up and running at my office.
+When I moved into a new office, I needed to purchase a wifi router.
+While my home network uses Google’s wifi Mesh routers, I didn’t want to shell out hundreds of dollars to get a wifi network up and running at my office.
 If you go online and look at some of the recommended routers from the top tech sites, you will see prices ranging from $200-$300 dollars, sometimes more.
-Why pay that when you can get a more affordable router without sacrificing much in the way of function or performance.
+Why pay that when you can get a more affordable router without sacrificing much in the way of function or performance?

-Working over two decades in IT, I love top of the line technology.
+Working over two decades in IT, I love top-of-the-line technology.
 However, often I find we overpay for functionality.
-Why pay $300 for a top of the line router, when you can meet your needs for under $100?
+Why pay $300 for a router when you can meet your needs for under $100?
 Furthermore, we’ve had a slowdown in router innovation.
 The law of diminishing returns has never been more true when it comes to home networking.

-Also, there was a new wifi standard released in 2019.
+That said, you want to look for a router with the latest wifi standard.
 Wifi 6 (or 802.11ax) boasts faster speeds, better security, and more stability over 802.11ac.
-While I don’t see a need to upgrade to wifi 6 (802.11ac is much faster than most internet connections) if you can get a wifi 6 router for under $100, why wouldn’t you?
+While I don’t see a need to upgrade to wifi 6 (802.11ac is much faster than most internet connections), if you can get a wifi six router for under $100, why wouldn’t you?

 What To Look for in A Home Router